Facilities and equipment

 Auxiliary systems

-We additionally offer a PlateLoc Thermal Microplate Sealer (Agilent) and two automated CO2 cell plate incubators.
-Full cell/tissue culture facilities are available including seven class IIA2 biosafety cabinets, two standing CO2 incubators, two microbial incubators in a separate biochemistry room, two chromatography refrigerators, a liquid nitrogen cryogenic tank, and a -150 °C cryogenic freezer for cell banking.
+We additionally offer a PlateLoc Thermal Microplate Sealer (Agilent) piped to gas cylinders for storage of libraries under argon.
+We have an automated CO2 cell plate incubator integrated by robotics with our Opera Phenix instrument and iQue3 high throughput flow cytometer.
+In adjacent spaces and rooms, full cell/tissue culture facilities are available including seven class IIA2 biosafety cabinets, two standing CO2 incubators, two microbial incubators in a separate biochemistry room, two chromatography refrigerators, a liquid nitrogen cryogenic tank, and a -150 °C cryogenic freezer for cell banking.

 Data analysis and management